Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Oriented linear graphs

+where $\mathrm{rank}_{R}(M)$ indicates the maximal number of non-torsion, linearly independent, elements.
 A graded algebra has, by definition, an homogeneous multiplication.
 As a consequence, the multipath cochain complex inherits from $A^*$ a second $\bZ$-grading, which is preserved by the differential.
 This gives the multipath cohomology the structure of bi-graded cohomology theory.
 Define the \emph{graded Euler characteristic} of a graph $\tG$ (with respect to $A^*$) as

 Note that if we evaluate $\qdim(A^*)$ (resp.~$\chi_{\rm gr}$) in $q =1$, we obtain the rank of $A^*$ as $R$-module (resp. the usual Euler characteristic $\chi$).
 It is well-known that the Euler characteristic is additive under exact sequences, and the same holds for the graded Euler characteristic \footnote{For each fixed value $j$ of the second grading we have a short exact sequence of chain complexes.
 Notice that $\Cmu^{i,j}(\tG;A)\neq 0$ for finitely many values of $i$ and $j$.
 Thence, we can re-arrange the sum and write